mrgnhnt96/revali/doc-site/docs/constructs/revali_server/response/websockets.md

 ## Web Socket Lifecycle

-The Web Socket lifecycle is similar to the [HTTP lifecycle](../lifecycle-components/overview), however, there are some differences.
+The Web Socket lifecycle is similar to the [HTTP lifecycle][lifecycle-order], however, there are some differences.
 The Web Socket lifecycle is as follows:

 1. Open Connection
 1. Observer